Chapter 1

 As I head to my husband's office, I notice the blinds are closed.

-Did he have a client in there?
+Did he have a client there?

 I was about to turn around when moaning came from his room.